JelleZijlstra/typing-spec/spec/spec.rst

 **Note:** Literal types and generics deliberately interact in only very basic and limited ways.
-In particular, libraries that want to type check code containing a heavy amount of numeric or numpy-style manipulation will almost certainly likely find Literal types as proposed in this PEP to be insufficient for their needs.
+In particular, libraries that want to type check code containing a heavy amount of numeric or numpy-style manipulation will almost certainly likely find Literal types as described here to be insufficient for their needs.

 Interactions with enums and exhaustiveness checks